apache/cloudstack-docs-rn/source/about.rst

 Deprecation of awsapi
 ---------------------

-The module awsapi as been removed from the source code and replaced by ec2stack (https://github.com/apache/cloudstack-ec2stack).
+The module awsapi has been removed from the source code and replaced by ec2stack (https://github.com/apache/cloudstack-ec2stack).
 Removal of awsapi change the upgrade process to 4.6 from previous release as the RPM cloudstack-awsapi must be removed.
 This deprecation removed close to 1 million lines of code from the